Mediscan is an app for finding doctors, as well as ordering medicines, scheduling diagnostic tests or having an online evaluation, quick and easy.

-The app contains a questionnaire to be filled in by the user, which must be designed in a way which would not exhaust them despite the large amount of questions.
+It contains a questionnaire to be filled in by the user, which must be designed in a way that would not exhaust them despite a large number of questions.

-The user can either use the search bar to search for information about an illness, or brows the categories suggested below it.
+Flexible search bar: The user can either use the search bar to search for information about an illness or browse the categories suggested below it.

-The F.A.Q section is immediately visible, as it was given in the brief that it is known that users ask many questions in health care related products.
+Accessible answers: The F.A.Q section is immediately visible, as it was given in the brief that it is known that users ask many questions in healthcare-related products.

 The user can scroll down for more detailed information, including information about the doctors who work with this service.

-Once this feature is enabled, only the relevant folds of the acordeon menu will open.
-Questions which demand no necessary attention will remain hidden, and inside the collapse panel, the user will find them prepopulated.
+Once this feature is enabled, only the relevant folds of the accordion menu will open.
+Questions that demand no necessary attention will remain hidden, and inside the collapse panel, the user will find them prepopulated.

 When the third step is accomplished, the last yellow dot is filled.

-The user receives a clear message regarding the next steps, and is invited to complete the task of updating their profile.
+The user receives a success message regarding the next steps and is invited to complete the task of updating their profile.

 A scroll down read is available again like in screen one, only this time in a different order: The user can scroll to read about the doctors, and then reach the F.A.Q section.

-This is decided while taking the next step under consideration: The user is waiting to hear an approval from the doctor, a person they might meet.
+This is decided while taking the next step under consideration: The user is waiting to hear approval from the doctor, a person they might meet.
 Thus I worked with the assumption in mind that this would be the next relevant information they will be looking for in the app.